 Research Groups

-The MaD Lab is organized into seven research groups working on different interdisciplinary topics:
+The MaD Lab is organized into several research groups working on different interdisciplinary topics:

 Applied Machine Learning